Google doesn’t like your slow website, your audience doesn’t like your slow website, you don’t like your slow website.

 Most of these “big” bloggers would be making 2-3x less if they were promoting other hosting companies.

-Besides Bluehost, I would also recommend not hosting with GoDaddy, HostGator, InMotion Hosting, or any company owned by EIG.
+Besides Bluehost, I would also recommend not hosting with HostGator or InMotion Hosting.

 2. Choose a Server Close to Your Visitors